Emmzyben/blockchaintabs2/README.md

 To run,clone my repo and install dependencies using npm install. you also need to have some goerli coins because the smart contract was deployed in goerli testnet.
-#To view the website live log on to blockchaintabs2.vercel.app
+#To view the website live log on to:
+blockchaintabs2.vercel.app